SplitRatioScheduler/SplitRatioEstimatorWebsite/index.md

 ## About the app
 SplitRatioEstimator is an Android application developed to collect data on network stationarity from a wide variety of users.
 We are interested in gathering information about how the round trip times and available bandwidth of WiFi and Cellular networks vary over time.
-This information will inform our design for a multipath scheduling algorithm which relies on the assumption that users have access to stationary networks majority of the time.
+This information will inform our design for a multipath scheduling algorithm which relies on the assumption that users have access to stationary networks most of the time.